Iceland car rental Show menu

 All About Hiking In Iceland

-Known as one of Iceland’s most popular hiking trails, the Laugavegur Trail spans approximately 34 mi (55 km).
+Known as one of Iceland’s most popular hiking trails, the Laugavegur Trail spans approximately 55 km (34 mi).
 Leading adventurers through a diverse landscape of colorful mountains, bubbling hot springs, and shimmering glaciers, this route promises to deliver.
-The Laugavegur Trail starts in Landmannalaugar, passes through the Laugahraun lava field, and then up towards Brennisteinsalda mountain.
+The Laugavegur Trail starts in Landmannalaugar, passes through the Laugahraun Lava Field, and then up towards Brennisteinsalda Mountain.

 The trail takes around four days to complete, and there are some steep climbs to contend with, so we’d only recommend this trail to those who are confident hikers.